Kristina01111000/Drws_site/README.md

 updated peepso people, asked them about caause of login issue, stopped w3 cache and autoptimize no response yet

-clicking logout takes you to wordpress login page, fix it
+looks like front page isn't redirecting, others are clicking logout takes you to wordpress login page, fix it

 administrators can login with wp-admin, others cannot